Macad3D/Macad3D/Readme.md

     ```> build restore```

 2. Import OCCT into the repository.
+The OCCT installer only contains a release build, if a debug build is to be used, it must be created before the import.
+For this, please refer to the documentation from OCCT.

     ```> occt import <pathToOcct>```

 3. Build the whole thing.
+Replace `all` with `debug`, `release` or `doc` if only one these should be built (e.g. you have no debug build of OCCT).

     ```> build all```

 ## Regenerating OCCT wrapper

 Generating the OCCT wrapper code depends on several packages to work hand in hand.
 If any of this packages changes, it can be at least time-consuming to track down the error and either update other packages as well or find a way around.